 Allergic reactions happen when the immune system begins to attack a substance in the body, so it could be that lupus is causing something akin to an allergic reaction when people with lupus experience itching.

 There is not a singular relationship between lupus and itching.
-The itching can happen with or without rashes, it can be all over or just in one spot, it may be from the immune system or a side effect.
-Someone could be experiencing itching that has been blamed on lupus, but it’s coming from another condition; any long term itching should be discussed with your rheumatologist and a dermatologist as well.
+The itching can happen with or without rashes; it can be all over or just in one spot; it may be from the immune system or a side effect.
+Someone could be experiencing itching that has been blamed on lupus, but it is coming from another condition; any long-term itching should be discussed with your rheumatologist and a dermatologist as well.

 How to Relieve Lupus Itching

 Finding the cause of your lupus itching is the first step in relieving it.
-For some people, avoiding flare triggers, such as sunlight or stress, is all that’s necessary.
+For some people, avoiding flare triggers, such as sunlight or stress, is all that is necessary.
 For others, it may mean starting a new medication – especially if lupus is attacking the skin.

 Treating Dry Skin

 You may want first try simple itching remedies, such as aloe, coconut oil, calamine lotion, or body butters.
-However, if those don’t work or your itching becomes more serious, several medicinal options can help.
+However, if those do not work or your itching becomes more serious, several medicinal options can help.

 Corticosteroids and antihistamines are the main medications used for itchy skin.
-Corticosteroids can be applied topically to itchy patches, although they may be taken orally if you’re experiencing widespread itching.
+Corticosteroids can be applied topically to itchy patches, although they may be taken orally if you are experiencing widespread itching.
 There are even steroid shampoos and foaming sprays to help with itchy scalps.

-When lupus is attacking the skin as an organ, then traditional lupus medications such as hydroxychloroquine, immunosuppressants, and/or belimumab may be utilized.
-In extreme cases of itchiness, thalidomide may be used – but it’s a strong and dangerous drug that should be taken with caution.
+When lupus is attacking the skin as an organ, then traditional lupus medications such as hydroxychloroquine, immunosuppressants, or belimumab may be utilized.
+In extreme cases of itchiness, thalidomide may be used, but it is a strong and dangerous drug that should be taken with caution.

-Ultimately, it’s important to find the source of lupus-related itching and not to scratch the itchy area (as hard as that may be) and have recurring itching treated by a dermatologist who has experience with lupus.
+Ultimately, it is important to find the source of lupus-related itching and not to scratch the itchy area (as hard as that may be) and have recurring itching treated by a dermatologist who has experience with lupus.